JiriSuster/TerrariaFishingBot/README.md

 ## HOW DOES IT WORK?
-It's using library VAMemory, which is very helpful when reading/writing to memory.
+It's using library VAMemory, which is very helpful for reading/writing to memory.
 I used cheat engine to find bool that is **true** when fish is being caught **(0 = false, 1-255 = true)**
 ![](example2.gif)
 So basically it is checking if it's something else than 0.
 If so, it will reel in using **Click()** function.